Summary

 Can SimPy handle large industrial simulations?

-Yes, for most business-scale problems — tens of thousands of concurrent entities and millions of events per hour of wall time are routine.
-For simulations requiring billions of entities or real-time constraints (5G network simulators, massive wargames), commercial tools or C++ frameworks like ns-3 and OMNeT++ are better choices.
+Yes, for most business-scale problems—tens of thousands of concurrent entities and millions of events per hour of wall time are routine.
+For simulations requiring billions of entities or real-time constraints (5G network simulators, substantial wargames), commercial tools or C++ frameworks like ns-3 and OMNeT++ are better choices.
 Many teams prototype in SimPy and port the core engine to C++ only if profiling proves it necessary.

 How does DES integrate with optimization (MIP/GA)?

-Discrete event simulation is the unsung workhorse behind emergency rooms that feel oddly well-run, factories that hit their throughput targets, and airports that almost manage to get you through security on time.
-It is the tool engineers reach for when a system has queues, randomness, and shared resources — and when closed-form math gives up.
-With SimPy, Python has a DES library that is free, readable, and powerful enough for most real-world problems.
+Discrete event simulation is the often-overlooked workhorse behind emergency rooms that feel surprisingly well run, factories that meet throughput targets, and airports that frequently manage to clear security on time.
+It is the tool that engineers reach for when a system has queues, randomness, and shared resources, and when closed-form mathematics fails.
+SimPy provides Python with a DES library that is free, readable, and sufficiently capable for most real-world problems.

-Start small.
-Code up the M/M/1 example, verify against analytical results, and then expand one concept at a time: priority queues, multi-server resources, breakdowns, time-varying arrivals.
-Within a week you can be building models that answer real business questions.
-Pair DES with optimization (MIP for structure, GA for combinatorial search) and you can move from “how does this system behave?” to “what design should we build?” — and that jump is where DES earns its keep.
+The recommended approach is to begin modestly.
+The M/M/1 example should be coded, verified against analytical results, and then extended one concept at a time: priority queues, multi-server resources, breakdowns, and time-varying arrivals.
+Within a week, models that answer real business questions can be built.
+Pairing DES with optimisation (MIP for structure and GA for combinatorial search) allows the transition from “how does this system behave?” to “what design should be built?”—and that transition is where DES proves its economic value.

 This article is for informational and educational purposes only and should not be treated as financial or engineering advice.
 Always validate simulation models against real data before making capital-intensive decisions.